Assisted Living

 “We know that when things get worse, he won’t be able to live on his own anymore, so we’re also starting to make some changes in our house for whenever Grandpa needs to be here,” Richard notes.

-Emotional and mental health costs of dementia care
+Emotional and mental health impacts

 “We’re just fried a lot of the time,” Richard admits.
 “My wife does so much.
-Usually, she has to make a separate dinner plate for grandpa since there are a lot of foods he can’t eat anymore.
+Usually, she has to make a separate dinner plate for Grandpa since there are a lot of foods he can’t eat anymore.
 It can be hard getting the kids to do homework and also taking care of him.”

-Professional and financial repercussions of caregiving
+Professional and financial impacts

 Since the beginning of 2020, Richard’s been working from home.
 He often spends afternoons helping his grandfather with showers, trips to the bathroom, and other needs.
 This has helped his family cut the cost of professional in-home dementia care in half.